Light466/My_Programs/README.md

 Experiment 21.
 Show different activation functions using Neural Network.
 Experiment 22.
 Implement Logistic Regression by using a model built of ANN (Artificial Neural Network).
 Experiment 23.
-Implement SVM, Decision tree and Random forest classifier on Iris dataset
+Implement SVM, Decision tree and Random forest classifier on Iris dataset Experiment 24.
+Use the machine learning classifiers SVM, Random Forest, Decision Tree and Naive Bayes using same training and testing datasets in python and calculate accuracy of each of them separately.
+Experiment 25.
+Build an user operated box using symptoms to identify diseases using different classifiers.